This is a guide covering illustrators. What they are, what they do, and some tips to become a good one!

 3. Be Unique

-You can’t just copy someone else work, like draw something you see on the net.
+You can’t just copy someone else works, like draw something you see on the net.

 Instead, you need to find and develop your own particular and unique style.